You cite a source in your paper and suddenly it says:

 Zotero citations live inside your document.

-Deleting an entry in Zotero does not remove a citation that has already been inserted into Word.
+Deleting an entry in Zotero does not remove a citation that has already been inserted into a given Word document.

-Therefore, it is not sufficient to simply delete duplicates.
+Therefore, it is not sufficient to simply delete duplicates inside your Zotero library.

 The only clean solution is

-→ If yes: merge them, don't delete the duplicate! - Remove the affected quotation completely from the document.
+→ If yes: merge them, don't delete the duplicate! - Remove the affected citation completely from the document.

 Remember